SciFi Weapons: Energy

 For the purposes of science fiction, however, energy weapons are very useful and very cool.
 And according to the Rule of Cool, the more awesome your energy weapons are, the more an audience will set aside their disbelief and become absorbed in a universe of impossible wonders.

 A note of thanks to the site Atomic Rockets, by Winchel Chung, which was used extensively for background on much of this article.
 I would also like to thank Memory Alpha and Memory Beta for information on Star Trek ships and weapons, and The Babylon Project for information of the Ships of Babylon 5.

-This article was written by Raymond Frazee.
+This article was written by Cassidy Frazee.